Belgreen, Alabama: Today

-Country Carwash & Mini Storage - Newly constructed by the former principal of Belgreen High School, Eddie Britton, this now famous Belgreen landmark has earned a special place in the hearts of students at Belgreen High School.
-Because of its close proximity to the school, the carwash is a frequent gathering place for students on their way home from school.

 The Rock Cut - This is a section of a large rock formation that is cut out, allowing for a smooth transition of Highway 24 from Russellville to Belgreen.
 It is actually the bottom of an ancient ocean, and the same limestone deposit is quarried elsewhere in the Belgreen area.
 The "Rock Cut" is a commonly referred to feature in local oral directions.
 The cut will have to be widened once the new lane of Highway 24 reaches it.
 It is unique cut from an engineering standpoint, as it is cut so as to allow for a four-way intersection.
 This gives it a cross-shape, which is obvious when viewed from the air.

 Cedar Creek - Cedar Creek is a local body of water that is mostly known as a popular area for bass fishing.
 It is a part of the Bear Creek lake system, operated by the Tennessee Valley Authority.
 During the summer, fishing tournaments are held here nearly every weekend.

 Glasgow Corners - Glasgow Corners is a local intersection approximately three miles south from the school, which is commonly referenced in many oral directions.

-Eddie Hicks Body Shop - BHS Alumnus Eddie Hicks is the proprietor of the local auto body shop, which is also commonly referred to as a local landmark.
-The shop is around halfway between Russellville and Belgreen on the westbound side of Highway 24.

 Slickrock - "Slickrock" refers to a number of public facilities provided by TVA around the northern portions of Belgreen along Cedar Creek.
 Features include a swimming area, a campground, and a boat launch.
 These locations are usually more popular during the summer, as Cedar Creek is drained by TVA during the cold weather months.